Lionel Messi Profile

 In 2018, Argentina were eliminated by eventual champions France in the World Cup round of 16, while they finished third in Copa America's 2019 installment.
 Messi received a $50,000 fine by CONMEBOL for commenting on the performance of the referee during their semi-final defeat to Brazil, which saw the Argentine sent off.

-Messi has been in a relationship with Antonella Roccuzzo since 2008 and got married in 2017.
+Messi has been in a relationship with Antonella Roccuzzo since 2008 and the couple got married in 2017.
 Together they have three sons: Thiago, Mateo and Ciro, and Messi has Thiagos's name and handprints tattooed on his left leg.

 His father Jorge has a big influence in helping him make business decisions while his eldest brother is in charge of the public relations aspect and arranges his day-to-day schedule.
 His mother, meanwhile, fronts the Leo Messi Foundation with his other brother Matias.